szaumoor/mkhiinbg2/README.md

 ## CHANGELOG

-* 20241024 - Nightly.
-Drop the BASE.
-Added Paperdoll, Animations & Soundset support.

-* 20241025 - Nightly.
-Added SoA NPC Banters.
-Fixed a few item issues.
-Added additional portrait option.

 * 20241029 - Nightly.
 Added various interjections (though many are still unwritten).
 Added City Gate encounter.
 Added a conversation in the Copper Coronet, post killing all the slavers, where M'Khiin's alignment may change to Neutral Good.

 * 20241121 - Nightly.
 Started on crossmod (BaeBG2).
 Added several more NPC banters (SOA & TOB).
 Added a few small interjections (for the finale).
 Added two epilogues.
 Added option to summon her during Throne of Bhaal.

+* 20241127 - Nightly.
+Added a single interjection and more NPC banters for SOA & TOB.
+Spent six days second-guessing myself and nearly dropping this mod.
+Such is life. :3

 ## LICENSING
 * M'Khiin's resources are pulled from the base Siege of Dragonspear game.
 I don't own any of it.